danilw/GPU-my-list-of-bugs/README.md

 ### To **test this bugs in Vulkan**:

-Just launch webbrowser in Vulkan mode - `chrome.exe --use-angle=vulkan --enable-features=Vulkan,DefaultANGLEVulkan,VulkanFromANGLE`
+Just launch webbrowser in Vulkan mode:

+`chrome.exe --use-angle=vulkan --enable-features=Vulkan,DefaultANGLEVulkan,VulkanFromANGLE`

 ### To **test in OpenGL**: